All data is current as of 2013, unless otherwise noted.

 Statutes make clear that LPDB must promulgate standards related to, among others, reasonable caseloads, attorney qualifications, training, and performance.
 LPDB appoints a State Public Defender who oversees a central office providing statewide training.

 Percentage of local funding: negligible – New Orleans augments state funding

 Percentage of alternative funding: 67% – criminal fines and fees

-As structured as the Louisiana system is, the state stands alone in the nation as the only jurisdiction with a statewide indigent defense system that relies to a large extent on locally generated, non-government general fund appropriations to fund the right to counsel.
-The majority of funding for trial-level services comes from a combination of fines and fees (e.g., bail bond revenue, criminal bond fees, revenue form forfeitures, and indigency screening fees, among others).
-The single greatest of these revenue generators for indigent defense in Louisiana is a special court cost ($45) assessed against every criminal defendant convicted after trial, pleads guilty or no contest, or who forfeits his or her bond for violation of a state statute or a local ordinance other than a parking ticket.
+Louisiana stands alone in the nation as the only jurisdiction with a statewide indigent defense system that relies to a large extent on locally generated non-governmental funding for the right to counsel.
+The majority of funding for trial-level services comes from a combination of fines and fees (e.g., bail bond revenue, criminal bond fees, revenue from forfeitures, and indigency screening fees, among others).
+The single greatest of these revenue generators for indigent defense in Louisiana is a special court cost ($45) assessed against every criminal defendant who is convicted after trial, pleads guilty or no contest, or who forfeits his or her bond for violation of a state statute or a local ordinance other than a parking ticket.
 The result of this funding scheme is that a significant part of funding for trial-level representation in Louisiana comes from fees assessed on traffic tickets.
 The City of New Orleans augments state funding with limited local funding.

 Source of data: original research conducted by Sixth Amendment Center staff, augmented by the Louisiana Public Defender Board, 2013 Annual Board Report.